mekkablue/Glyphs-Scripts/README.md

 * **Rewire Fire:** Finds, selects and marks duplicate coordinates.
 Two nodes on the same position typically can be rewired with Reconnect Nodes.
 * **Rotate Around Anchor:** GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
 Allows to step and repeat.
 * **Set Transform Origin:** Simple GUI for setting the Transform Origin of the Rotate tool numerically.
 Should also have an effect on the Scale tool.
+* **Snap selected points to nearest metric in all masters:** Select points and run this script to snap them to the nearest metric in each compatible layer, given they are no more than 2 units away from the metric.
+Reports in the Macro window.
 * **Straight Stem Cruncher:** Finds distances between points in all layers, and compares them (with a tolerance) to specified stem widths.
 Lists glyphs that have deviating stems in their drawings.
 * **Tunnify:** Looks for all path segments where at least one handle is selected.
 Then, evens out the handles of the segments, i.e., they will both have the same Fit Curve percentage.
 Can fix Adobe Illustrator's zero-handles (segments with one handle retracted into the nearest node).
 The idea for this script came from Eduardo Tunni (as colported by Pablo Impallari), hence the title of the script.
 I have never seen Eduardo's algorithm though, so my implementation might be a little different to his, especially the treatment of zero-handles.